 I was first introduced to this method at CKC St. Louis.
-The Queen & Co. class applied foil to the pieces left over from their shaker cards.
-They had a set of foils for sale with a variety of colors after the class and I couldn’t resist.
-You can get it here.
+The Queen & Co. class applied foil to the sticky pieces left over from their shaker cards.
+You can get the kit here.
 I’m sure other people have it too but for $6.95 it is a great place to start.

-These foils attach to anything sticky.
-Used with the Xyron you can attach glue and then foil to anything.
+These attach to anything sticky.
+Used with the Xyron, you can attach glue and then foil.
 It attaches to glue runner or glue dots too.
 Anything sticky.
 The ghost and the witch hat are leftovers from the Halloween shakers.

 The disadvantage is that you must be able to apply sticky to the surface of what you want to foil.

-The whole idea is to print what you want to foil with a laser printer (It must be a laser printer) and the foil sticks to the laser “ink”.
-Or you can print a large block with the laser printer then die cut out of it.
+The whole idea is to print what you want to foil with a laser printer.
+It must be a laser printer.
+And the it sticks to the laser toner.
+Alternately, you can print a large block of toner with the laser printer then cut it and foil.

-With the cricut just print/cut the image and make it black or whatever color you want.
-Print it on a laser printer.
-Then after the cricut cuts it out, put the image and the foil in the Minc folder and run it through the laminater or Minc and the foils attach to the laser toner.
+With the Cricut just print/cut the image and print it on a laser printer.
+Then after the Cricut cuts it out, put the image and the foil in the Minc folder and run it through the laminator or Minc and it attach to the laser toner.

 The disadvantage is that you must use a laser printer to apply the foils.
-Some things just don’t go through the laser printer and not everyone has access to a laser printer
+Some things just don’t go through the laser printer (like acetate) and not everyone has a laser printer.

 Other companies have foil applicators.
 Crafters Companion has one that works with the Gemini.
 It is very expensive and you have to have the Gemini.
 But they have dies that are specifically made for foiling.